 On December 12, 2014, FDA sent a letter to Veloxis indicating that although FDA had initially estimated that it could respond during the week of December 8, the Agency had not had adequate time to fully consider the entire record and all of Veloxis' submissions.
 The Agency's letter detailed the activity that had taken place since Veloxis' initial request on October 31, 2014, and indicated that due to the complexity of the issues involved, the Agency was not issuing a final decision at the time and intended to respond no later than January 12, 2015.

 Veloxis' counsel requested a call with OCC on December 14, 2014.
 During that call, Veloxis' counsel requested immediate final approval by December 23, 2014.
-On December 15, 2014, OCC responded by letter conveying that the Agency could not commit to the time frame requested by Veloxis and referred to FDA's December 12, 2014, letter for additional explanation.
+On December 15, 2014,

+Letter from Veloxis to DTOP (Dec.
+8, 2014).